themagicalmammal/howtolinux/README.md

  ## 7. Bonus
  #### Among US if you have Steam Glitches
  #### For everyone following this method, Among US is available for everyone in Steam for Linux.
 If you really like this game and want to show respect to developers, Please buy the Full version.
 I have only posted this method because Steam for Linux doesn't work well on my Desktop at all.
-So, I had to find a alternative instead of install Windows I had to chose this.
-And in no way I want to encourage piracy.
+So, I had to find an alternative instead of install Windows I had to chose this.
+And in no way do I want to encourage piracy.
  **Steps**
  1. Install Wine (Go to Others Section in this repo)
  2. Download [Among Us](http://www.mediafire.com/file/czz4ctxxcauy2t8/Among.Us.v2020.9.9s.zip/file)